 I still play piano professionally and understand the stresses invovled in performing, practising, and learning a new piece before a deadline.
-But with the knowledge and ability to be comfortable in my body and mind while doing these things, I don't harm myself in the process.
-And as I'm not unnecessarily tense when playing, it's not something I minimise or avoid.
+And with the knowledge and ability to be comfortable in my body and mind while doing these things, I don't harm myself in the process.
 If you can stay relaxed while playing, then playing will be a comfortable experience.
 And if you've learnt to play a violin, clarinet, or trumpet, then you can also learn the Alexander Technique and apply it to your playing, as the approach is the same - learn the relevant technique; practise it when you can, as well as you can; be patient as you gradually improve.
 Then you can be as skilled using your body as you are using your instrument, and the combination is a powerful one.

 Recovery from injury

 Overuse injuries are common in the music world.
 Neck and jaw complaints, shoulder and arm pain, and sore backs are often seen as an inevitable part of long-term playing.
 It is often mis-use, rather than overuse, that is the problem.
-The Alexander technique helps by looking at how the musician is holding and moving themselves while at their instrument.
-It examines how they are using their body when playing, and teaches them to lessen any mis-use they have developed.
+The Alexander technique helps by looking at how the musician is holding and moving themselves while at their instrument, and teaches them to lessen any mis-use they have developed.
 Injuries cease to be reinforced every time the musican plays, and the body gets a chance to heal over the long term and not just between practice sessions.

 For the trombone or clarinet player, a tensed shoulder may come to feel habitual and perhaps even necessary when holding their instrument.
 With awareness and practice, the player can learn to free and release their shoulder when playing.
 Over time this will relieve the associated pain.
 For all musicians, removing the mis-use in the body when playing allows for freedom and health to return, and offers the best conditions to play pain-free.

 Learning the Alexander Technique can help recovery from injury for those already in pain, and help prevent the return of that pain.
 Ideally, the best time to learn the technqiue is before any pain or injury has developed.
 By learning to play in as free a way as possible, the body is not subject to the mis-uses which characterise the common injuries for musicians.
 By learning to have a lengthened spine when playing piano, the student should not develop any pain associated with the slightly slumped posture which is commonly seen.
 By learning to not tense in the neck and jaw, the flautist should remain free when playing and so avoid gradually growing into a tensed snd stiffened posture in the neck and upper back.
 Through learning to use their bodies well when playing, musicians grow into a free and open posture, giving their bodies the best chance to work well and be not just pain-free, but comfortable and at ease .